 Students with disability-related housing needs must submit appropriate disability documentation to Disability Services for review.
 Once documentation is reviewed by a DS counselor, students are notified via their University email regarding eligibility status and next steps.
 If you are eligible for housing or meal plan accommodations, DS staff makes recommendations for reasonable accommodations to HRL.

 Disability-related housing requests require both the Disability Documentation Form and the Housing and Meal Plan Addendum.
-These two documents must be completed by your doctor and should be submitted at the same time.
+These two documents must be completed by your treating healthcare professional and must be submitted at the same time.
 Your eligibility for housing accommodations cannot be determined if Disability Services does not receive both completed documents.
-All disability specific information submitted to Disability Services is considered confidential and does not appear on transcripts.
+The disability documentation we receive is stored in Disability Services and does not appear on transcripts.

 - To view PDFs, install Adobe Reader, which can be downloaded from Adobe for free.

 Emotional Support Animals (ESAs)

 In compliance with Section 504 and the Americans with Disabilities Act, the University of North Carolina at Charlotte provides reasonable housing accommodations to students with disabilities.
 Because the provision for emotional support animals is addressed by the Federal Fair Housing Act, the Office of Disability Services (DS) has established procedures for documenting the need for an emotional support animal in on-campus housing.

 An Emotional Support Animal (ESA) is an animal prescribed to an individual with a disability by a healthcare or mental health professional to play a significant part in a person's treatment process, (e.g., in alleviating the symptoms of that individual's disability).
 An emotional support animal does not assist a person with a disability with activities of daily living, and does not accompany a person with a disability at all times.